-Fixed bearing knees are the most widely used in the United States.
-In this type of device, the bearing remains in a fixed position and cannot move.
+Fixed bearing knees are the most widely used in the U.S. In this type of device, the bearing — the structural part of the artificial knee that supports friction and weight — remains in a fixed position and cannot move.
 DePuy claims that fixed bearing implants remain in 99.6 percent of recipients after five years.

 Rotating Platform Knees

 Rotating platform knees are designed to provide more natural movement, which allows the bearing to rotate in the same manner as the anatomical knee.
 Rotating knees are designed to reduce stress and wear on the implant by 94 percent.